 Facebook, Amazon, Apple, Netflix and Google have driven much of the US stock market bull run since 2010 which has seen the S&P 500 rise consistently over the period.

 But here’s the twist – these companies pay low dividends, if they pay them at all.
 A dividend growth investor would have completely missed out on this class of company.
-Waiting for a ten year period of dividends will guarantee that investors lose out on the high growth phase of businesses like Google.
+Demanding a ten year period of dividends will guarantee that investors lose out on the high growth phase of businesses like Google.

 The dividend growth investing mania has brought many new investors into the stock market, which is a very good thing.

 The strategy isn’t terrible – it encourages a degree of diversification and expects its users to perform research on the track record of companies before investing.
 Historically, it has performed reasonably well.

 However, there isn’t a compelling reason why dividend growth investing will deliver superior returns going forward, compared to holding a basket of shares in a passive index fund, for example.

 A dividend paid out is worth the same to an investor as profits retained in a company – it’s still the same amount of value, still owned by the investor.
 Dividend policy shouldn’t matter.

 Different academic theories suggest that dividends do matter because they are a window we can use to analyse the confidence of management.
 However, even these theories can come to opposite conclusions.